Adding design value to a technical solution.

 Reduced the number of stages from 7 to 5, resulting in a quicker experience with supporting tech and procurement / finance process.
 This was because people wanted improved efficiency.

-For customer continuity, integrate confirmation, approval, check and contractual stages needed to complete the cash advance process with feature enhancements to make online contractual singing legally binding.
+For customer continuity, integrate confirmation, approval, check and contractual stages to create a complete online process, with feature enhancements to make online contractual singing legally binding.

 Research revealed most customer calls were to reconfigure quote amounts / repayment lengths.
 Embed an ability to customize cash amounts, according to level of urgency or, business sales - a huge pain point for customers urgently needing cash.